 When and how do I get involved in research?

-- Once you have identified a faculty member to work with, you can seek out funding through the department (see above) or from many other sources (see the website for the Office of Undergraduate Research and Fellowships here: https://uraf.harvard.edu/funding-considerations).
+- Once you have secured a faculty member to work with, you can seek out funding through the department (see above) or from many other sources (see the website for the Office of Undergraduate Research and Fellowships here: https://uraf.harvard.edu/funding-considerations).

-What is the short-term summer research program?
+What is the short-term research program?

 What classes will be offered in the upcoming academic year?